Five Stats About FC Barcelona!

 5) Longest Unbeaten Run in La Liga (43 Games)

 Barcelona set an outstanding record of 43 games being unbeaten in La Liga during the 2017-2018 season under Ernesto Valverde.
 This incredible record lasted from April 2017 to May 2018, showcasing their dominance in Spanish football.
+Many know this run because of Lionel Messi’s single handed dominance carrying Barcelona’s seasoned squad.
 Real Madrid was going to end this streak this year, but unfortunately, they had to face Barcelona in the 43rd game which ended in a 4-0 humiliation for Madrid.